Solution for iPhone Black Screen After Updating to iOS 16

 Yes!
 It is possible that somehow during the update process, the brightness of your screen was set so low that you cannot see anything and think you are having the infamous black screen.
 You can call upon Siri and say, “Hey Siri!
 Set brightness to maximum!”
 If this was just some weird bug that was causing the issue and not a more serious thing requiring further diagnosis and fixing, your phone should light up at its maximum brightness.
 You can then ask Siri to “adjust brightness automatically” or change the setting yourself.
 Problem solved!You’re Holding It Wrong

 In case you hold your device in a way that your fingers usually block the light sensors on your device, you might find that you are having a black screen after an update because of it.
 The update might have set your brightness to automatic or might have changed it according to how you were holding the device when the sensors were activated again, resulting in the black screen.
 First, you can position your hands differently on the device to see if that helps immediately.
 If not, you can ask Siri to increase brightness and see if that helps.
-If it does, problem solved!Just Restart The Device!
+If it does, the problem is solved!Just Restart The Device!

 This is a special case.
 If you have an iPhone 8 that you purchased between September 2017 and March 2018, your device might have a manufacturing bug that can cause this black screen where the phone behaves dead.
 You can check about this on the Apple website here (https://support.apple.com/iphone-8-logic-board-replacement-program) and see if your device is eligible for a repair.